Firestark/project/docs/articles/Architecture.md

 #### Pros of using MVC as an application architecture

 Even though there are some differences when compared to the traditional MVC pattern, MVC as an application architecture has some benefits.
 The first benefit is that MVC gives you a general structure to split up the gross of your application code.
 Your application is divided into 3 separate tasks, namely: model, view and controller.
 Because of this generic structure you, and other developers that work with your code, will have a general understanding of how your application is build.
 The second benefit is that MVC is very widely used as an application architecture.
 A lot of frameworks chose to implement MVC as their application architecture.
-Because of this a lot of people will understand how your application is architect-ed.
+Because of this a lot of people will understand how your application is build.
 A third advantage of MVC is that it is easier to collaborate with multiple developers working on the same project.
 Because of the separation of model, view and controller a front-end developer can work on the view without being bothered by a back-end developer who works on the model and controller and vice-versa.